 Use clean data to ensure the information you have is relevant

 Lead management relies on data and metrics that you and your team can understand.
-That’s why it’s so important to have best practices for keeping customer data organized, relevant, and accurate.
+That’s why it’s so important to have best practices for keeping customer data organised, relevant, and accurate.

 Your data is only as good as its usability, so make sure it’s safely stored and easy to leverage.